 In 2021, the SSA will pay up to $794 in disability benefits, which is known as the federal benefit rate (FBR).
 The monthly benefit amount that you receive will be the difference between this figure and your countable income, which is calculated by counting any wages that you are paid from your job, the value of any free shelter or food that you receive, and any support money that you receive from friends or family.
 It will also take into account any payments that you receive from other sources like unemployment or veteran’s benefits.

 What is Earned Income?

 Earned income refers to any money that you are paid in return for working.
 If you earn an income, the first sixty-five dollars will be excluded when calculating your benefits amount, then half of the remaining amount of wages that you earn over $65.
 This is designed to reduce your countable income, minimizing the effects of your work on your benefits amount.
-If you are working while in receipt of disability benefits and believe that you have not earned enough to warrant the amount that has been deducted from your benefits, a good disability lawyer such as Brown and Crouppen can help you with this situation.
+If you are working while in receipt of disability benefits and believe that you have not earned enough to warrant the amount that has been deducted from your benefits, a good disability lawyer can help you with this situation.

 Work Incentives for Disability Benefit Recipients

 Besides excluding part of the income that you do earn from working, there are several programs that are offered by the SSA in order to encourage disability benefit recipients to get back to work, allowing you to continue receiving some benefits if you want to get back into the workplace and helping you make the transition more easily.
 There are various programs available to consider, which include:

 The Plan to Achieve Self-Support (PASS) program means that some of your income or other resources that you earn will be excluded in order to pay for tuition fees, books, or other work or education-related items to help you get back into a career that you enjoy and is suitable for you.